Altered-Intellect/Study-Wiki-for-Tech-Impact-Winter-Class-2025/Study Wiki for Tech Impact/Troubleshooting.md

 | failing drive  | replace disk       |

 ### [[RAID]]
+#### Failure
+Troubleshooting a RAID failure is similar to troubleshooting a single storage drive.
+First determine if the problem originates with a single drive or the system as a whole and proceed from there.
+Check the **indicator lights** on the RAID system for insight.
+Remember that the problem could originate from the type of RAID that is being employed.

+#### S.M.A.R.T.
+Failure
+Self-monitoring, analysis, and reporting technology (S.M.A.R.T.) is software installed on drives that monitors hard drive reliability and performance.
+S.M.A.R.T. metrics, while in theory useful for diagnosing and predicting drive failure, tend to be overly complicated and difficult to parse.
+One **useful component** of S.M.A.R.T. is the **ability to create performance benchmarks** that may prove valuable in diagnosing potential drive failures.

+#### Solutions
 RAID can not be found or stops working

 | Probable Cause                                      | Possible Solutions                                                                       |